statnet/lolog/README.md

 ## Development Using Eclipse

-This package is set up as an Eclipse project, and the C++ code can be compiled and run without reinsalling the package.
+This package is set up as an Eclipse project, and the C++ code can be compiled and run without reinstalling the package.
 To set up in your eclipse IDE, select import project -> General -> Existing Projects into Workspace and select the lolog directory.

 This project was set up following the methods outlined in: